San Diego River Watershed Studies

 Read our study on Groundwater-surface water interactions in this urban, Mediterranean stream.

-Real-time water quality monitoring of the San Diego River
+San Diego River

 This project (PI Biggs from SDSU Geography, and Co-PI Mladenov from SDSU Environmental Engineering) seeks to track anthropogenic contamination in the San Diego River at Mission Trails during storm events, using in-situ fluorescence-based sensors that provide real-time data via telemetry.